phatak-dev/blog/_posts/2014-12-22-running-scala-programs-on-yarn.md

 Launching an application master is just running a command from shell.
 Yarn will not know anything about application or it's environment.
 So you have to specify the complete command how to launch the application master.

 Please note that we call  *asJava* to convert scala list to java.
-The reason being all Yarn API take Java collections.
+The reason being all yarn API take Java collections.

-Now you may be wondering, how YARN will get the code which contains this main class to launch.
+Now you may be wondering, how yarn will get the code which contains this main class to launch.
 That's the next step

 ### Step 2.3 : Add the application jar to local resource